erithmetic/weimar-project/collections/_ddg01/04-the-other-side.md

 She thought of Buddha, whose bronze image stood in a niche in front of a gold-embroidered curtain and gazed sliently and otherworldly into the vibrant ado.
 Buddha, whose exotic teaching they both loved so much, she and Hellmuth.

 "Are you what you seem?
-No, - none of this is you - you are something else - something deeper than that which looks can grasp - what eyes can see is not you - it just seems so."
+No, &mdash; none of this is you &mdash; you are something else &mdash; something deeper than that which looks can grasp &mdash; what eyes can see is not you &mdash; it just seems so."

-The words wandering through her mind at that moment went Something like that - and only slowly did she realize their true meaning.
+The words wandering through her mind at that moment went Something like that &mdash; and only slowly did she realize their true meaning.
 And when she understood him, her tender, pure soul had known: "It is your _you_, the noble and good, that loves everything deep within me &mdash; wounds shadows and strangeness, I love everything in you &mdash; and because of this I can smile at everything about you!"
 Since then her girded hands have been raised to draw a curtain in front of his whimsical activities every time he was over there, on the "Other Side," so that those who were ignorant or wicked could hurt him. &mdash;&mdash;

 But when she sat there in the night and thought of him, she felt as though she had to force herself to be near him in that hour that for a short time released him from the binding of manhood and revived his most secret longing&hellip;

-"Ah &mdash; the gracious woman --" she heard Rolf's sonorous organ say with a laugh and she saw how, in his sincere admiration of the elegant lady, whose curly blonde head was crowned with a magnificent tulle hat, kissed the outreached hand adorned in white leather gloves, while some gentlemen in tails earnestly entertained themselves with a young girl in a loose, red dress. &mdash;
+"Ah &mdash; the gracious woman &mdash;&mdash;" she heard Rolf's sonorous organ say with a laugh and she saw how, in his sincere admiration of the elegant lady, whose curly blonde head was crowned with a magnificent tulle hat, kissed the outreached hand adorned in white leather gloves, while some gentlemen in tails earnestly entertained themselves with a young girl in a loose, red dress. &mdash;

 She knew how it was at Rolf's "intimate evenings," one lived, one breathed freely &mdash; and thus gained the strength, to keep playing one's role in existence &mdash; nothing other than that.